joshua19881228/my_blogs/Computer_Vision/Reading_Note/Reading_Note_LCNN.md

 ## METHOD ##

-The main idea of the work is decoding the weights of the convolutional layer using a dictionary $D$ and two tensors, $I$ and $C$, like the following figure ilustrated.
+The main idea of the work is decoding the weights of the convolutional layer using a dictionary $D$ and two tensors, $I$ and $C$, like the following figure illustrated.

 <img class="img-responsive center-block" src="https://raw.githubusercontent.com/joshua19881228/my_blogs/master/Computer_Vision/Reading_Note/figures/LCNN_1.jpeg" alt="" width="640"/>